symbol/symbol-docs/source/concepts/transaction.rst

 Funds are unlocked and transferred when an account announces a  valid :ref:`Secret Proof Transaction <secret-proof-transaction>`.
 The account should demonstrate that knows the *proof* that unlocks the transaction.
 That means applying ``hashing algorithm`` to ``proof`` and obtaining hashed ``secret`` message.

-If the transaction duration is reached and not proved, the locked amount is returned to the initiator of the lock funds transaction.
+If the transaction duration is reached and not proved, the locked amount is returned to the initiator of the secret lock transaction.

 .. figure:: ../resources/images/guides-transactions-atomic-cross-chain-swap.png
     :align: center